Kodlak15/swww-manager/README.md

 ```
 swwwmgr --prev
 ```

+- Use pywal (https://github.com/dylanaraps/pywal) to automatically generate colors from the wallpaper upon switch
-- Set custom configuration options (such as animations) inside config.yaml
+- Set custom animations in config.yaml

 ### Nix
 If you use nix you can try out the project using this command: